JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 #### High level details

-The library is responsible for providing a gRPC server that processes requests to `start`, `stop`, `query` and `stream` the output of linux process jobs.
+The library is responsible for providing a gRPC server that processes requests to `start`, `stop`, `query` and `stream` the output of Linux process jobs.
 Refer to [API](#api) for an overview of the exposed API features.

 #### Interface

-The library exports a struct `Server` which exposes two public functions:
+The library exports a struct `Server` that exposes two functions:

 A constructor with the signature:
 ```rust